sburnett/bismark-release-manager/README.md

 Basic Options
 -------------

+You use the BISmark Release Manager through a command line tool called `brm`.
 By default, `brm` stores all configuration information in `~/bismark-releases`.
 You can change this with the `--root` flag.
 For example:

     brm --root=/data/users/bismark/releases releases list